hanseaston/pandemic-produce-delivery-project/README.md

 Change the `'your own connection string'` to **your own mongooseConnection string**.
 You will need to create a user account at the MongoDB website, set up a free cluster as well as database, and find where the connection String is for your cluster.
 It should be easy!

 Repeat the same process for the Stripe API.
-You should replace the placeholder with **your own Stripe API private key.** If you will be working on code that is not related to the payment functionality, you *don't need to set up this API.*
+You should replace the placeholder with **your own Stripe API private key.** If you will be working on code that is not related to the payment functionality, you **don't need to set up this API.**

 If you need to introduce a new environmental variable, please coordinate with Hans.
 Make sure to add it to the `.env.example` file, and note it in your pull request.

-### configuring connection on frontend
+### configuring frontend

-There are **two** files you need to configure beforing running the application successfully.
+There are **two** files you need to configure before being able to run the application.

-Before the following process, make sure you have signed in [firebase](https://firebase.google.com/) and created a new project for this application.
+Firstly, make sure you have signed in [firebase](https://firebase.google.com/) and created a new project for the application.
 Log into your firebase console and configure the following setting for user signin and authorization.

 Then, from the project's root directory: